aaal-dev/bbry-gauth/README.md

 # bbauth
-Google Authenticator for Blackberry 10
+My home self learning project of Google Authenticator as native app for Blackberry 10